 These colorful Crochet Easter Eggs are a great DIY project to make by yourself or with your children.
 This is a great project for a person just starting out crocheting.
-I made my first crochet egg when I was about ten years old.
-Once you make them you can reuse them year after year.
-They look so pretty on display.

 *Post contains affiliate links*at no additional cost to you for more information please read the disclaimer on the About Us page.